MindExMachina/smartgeometry/projects/teachable-machina/README.md

 3. Go to `https://YOUR_IP:3000`, then accept the insecure privacy notice, and proceed.

 ## Credit

+Teachable Machina is based on [Teachable Machine](https://g.co/teachablemachine).
+You can learn more about the original experiment and try it yourself on [g.co/teachablemachine](https://g.co/teachablemachine).
+The experiment is built using the [deeplearn.js](https://github.com/PAIR-code/deeplearnjs) library.
+There is also released a boilerplate version of this project that can be used as a starting point for your own projects: [googlecreativelab/teachable-machine-boilerplate](https://github.com/googlecreativelab/teachable-machine-boilerplate)

 This is not an official Google product, but an experiment that was a collaborative effort by friends from [Støj](http://stoj.io/), [Use All Five](https://useallfive.com/) and Creative Lab and [PAIR](https://ai.google/pair/) teams at Google.